danielskeenan/mobile_sacn/doc/usage/view_levels/index.rst

 source is active, the levels from all sources is merged following the standard sACN merge rules.
 Each source is assigned a different color; the color legend is shown by opening the "Sources" dropdown.

-.. note:: Per-address-priority is not currently supported in the View Levels screen.
+Universe Discovery
+^^^^^^^^^^^^^^^^^^

+Discovered sACN universes are shown as buttons.
+There is a small delay (usually around 10 seconds, but depends on the transmitters) from entering View Levels mode and universe discovery.
+Additionally, not all sACN transmitters make their transmitted universes discoverable.
+To select a universe that has not been discovered, press |btn_univ|.

 .. _viewlevels-modes:

 Modes
 -----

-Multiple display modes are available.
+Multiple display modes are available:

 .. _viewlevels-modes-list:

-List
+Bars
 ^^^^

-Press |btn_list| to show list mode.
+Press |btn_list| to show bars mode.

 .. figure:: screenshots/viewlevels_list.png
    :class: screenshot

-   List mode
+   Bars mode

 The given universe is shown as a list of bars, where each address has a bar showing its current level.
 The color of the bar corresponds to the color of the winning source.
+The address is shown on the left of the bar.
+The level and priority are shown on the right.

 .. _viewlevels-modes-grid: